Fujifilm X-T4 vs Nikon W300

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the X-T4 and the W300 are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the X-T4 followed on from the Fujifilm X-T3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the X-T4 and W300 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon W300 Manual.

 So what is the bottom line?
 Is the Fujifilm X-T4 better than the Nikon W300 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-T4:

 - More detail: Offers more megapixels (26 vs 15.9MP) with a 30% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.